Our Business and Project Leads

 Jingjing is a postdoc research fellow in University of Auckland after obtaining her PhD from the department of Chemical and Materials Engineering, UoA.
 She has a background in materials and metallurgy, research experience in molten electrolytes and aluminium electrolysis/refining.
 She is also a Project Lead in NZ Product Accelerator to and aim to develop industrial technologies for New Zealand businesses.
 At present Jingjing is engaged in research in Aluminium Smelting and Sustainable Energy Storage.

-Portfolio Manager - Sensing and Automation
+Sensing and Automation

 Harshpreet obtained his PhD in Chemical and Materials Engineering from the University of Auckland after being awarded University of Auckland Doctoral Scholarship.
 His research experience includes process metallurgy, metal matrix composites, heat-sink materials, powder metallurgy, alloys design and metal injection moulding.
 In his current role, he is involved as Technologist and Project Lead for commercial projects at NZ Product Accelerator.
 He also mentors postgraduate and undergraduate students at the University of Auckland as a postdoctoral research fellow.